sgupta999/mqtt-bridge-smartthings/README.md

 2. Install the [MBS-Bridge Device Handler](https://github.com/sgupta999/mqtt-bridge-smartthings/blob/master/devicetypes/gupta/mbs-bridge.src/mbs-bridge.groovy) in the [Device Handler IDE][ide-dt] using "Create via code"
 3. Add the "MQTT Bridge" device in the [My Devices IDE][ide-mydev].
 Enter MQTT Bridge (or whatever) for the name.
 Select "MBS Bridge" for the type.
-4. Configure the "MQTT Bridge" in the [My Devices IDE][ide-mydev] with the IP Address, Port, and MAC Address of the machine running the mbs-server container
+4. Configure the "MQTT Bridge" in the [My Devices IDE][ide-mydev] with the IP Address, Port, and MAC Address of the machine running the mbs-server processm service or docker container
+5. If ST is receiving messages from the bridge but the bridge is not receiving any messages from ST then most liley IP Address, Port, and MAC Address configuration is not correct
-4. Install the [MBS SmartApp Lite](https://github.com/sgupta999/mqtt-bridge-smartthings/blob/master/smartapps/gupta/mbs-smartapp.src/mbs-smartapp-lite.groovy) or [MBS SmartApp Full](https://github.com/sgupta999/mqtt-bridge-smartthings/blob/master/smartapps/gupta/mbs-smartapp.src/mbs-smartapp-full.groovy)on the [Smart App IDE][ide-app] using "Create via code"
+6. Install the [MBS SmartApp Lite](https://github.com/sgupta999/mqtt-bridge-smartthings/blob/master/smartapps/gupta/mbs-smartapp.src/mbs-smartapp-lite.groovy) or [MBS SmartApp Full](https://github.com/sgupta999/mqtt-bridge-smartthings/blob/master/smartapps/gupta/mbs-smartapp.src/mbs-smartapp-full.groovy)on the [Smart App IDE][ide-app] using "Create via code"
-5. If using a Tasmota device install the [Tasmota SwitchSensor] or any other Tamota device from the [Tasmota Device Type] folder.
+7. If using a Tasmota device install the [Tasmota SwitchSensor] or any other Tamota device from the [Tasmota Device Type] folder.
-5. Configure the Smart App (via the Native App) with the devices you want to subscribe to and the bridge that you just installed
+8. Configure the Smart App (via the Native App) with the devices you want to subscribe to and the bridge that you just installed
-6. Via the Native App, select your MQTT device and watch as device is populated with events from your devices
+9. Via the Native App, select your MQTT device and watch as device is populated with events from your devices